First Era

 Reman II is crowned Emperor.
 This date, found on Reman's tomb in TESIV: Oblivion, comes later than the date given in Annals of the Dragonguard (see above).

-Source: Pocket Guide to the Empire (3rd Edition): Argonia
+Source: Pocket Guide to the Empire 3rd Edition: Argonia, Imperial Incursions: Officer's Lament

 Construction begins on Alduin's Wall in Sky Haven Temple.
 Craftsmen from all over Tamriel are being overseen by the Dragonguard's master.